Restore clips from archive using project AAF, ALE, CSV, EDL or FCPXML files

 If any In or Out times show as INVALID or there are no matches check the project frame rate is set correctly and refresh the conform.

-YoYotta searches the media shown in the Project Browser for clips with matching reel and timecode.
+YoYotta searches all the snapshots shown in the Project Browser for clips with matching reel, clip, file name and timecode.

 Here all 122 shots have been found, but they are offline.
 On the far right there is a Media

 table that shows which drives and tapes are needed.
 The shots are on a

 drive called RAID49 which needs to be mounted.